Wizardry (video game series): Innovation in gameplay

 Together with the Ultima series, Wizardry established the conventions of role-playing video games.
-The command-driven battle system with a still image of the monster being fought would be emulated in later games, such as The Bard's Tale, Dragon Quest, and Final Fantasy.
+The command-driven battle system with a still image of the monster being fought would be emulated in later games, such as The Bard's Tale, Dragon Slayer, Shining Force, Fire Emblem, Dragon Quest, and Final Fantasy.
 The party-based combat in Wizardry also inspired Richard Garriott to include a similar party-based system in Ultima III: Exodus.
 Other user interface elements were influential in Japanese role-playing games.
 The later Wizardry games implemented multiple endings, some of which were only accessible to people who imported characters from previous games.

 Wizardry features what would later be called prestige classes.
 Aside from the traditional character classes, such as fighter, players could take more advanced ones that combined the abilities of multiple classes if they had the right attributes and alignment.
 In the early Wizardry games, some classes were inaccessible during character creation due to the high requirements; this meant the player needed to first gain levels and then change their class.
 Wizardry VI allowed starting with any class if the player invested enough time during the random character attribute generation.